 “Education is the passport for the future, for tomorrow belongs to those who prepared for it today.” – Malcolm X

-One of the most important requirements of current times is child education.
+One of the most important requirements of current times is education during early childhood.
 As rightly said by Malcolm X, it is a passport to a better future and the one that needs to be provided to every child by the authorities.

 The problem isn’t just with poverty and ignorance when it comes to child education, but also the lack of infrastructure and adequate resources in the schools.
 While 29% of the schools are private, they are inaccessible to the 22% of the people who are below poverty line (Census 2011).
 Over 92,000 elementary and secondary level schools in the country have only one teacher in the school.